Maddy Cusack juggled two jobs as Sheffield United Women's paid just £6,000 a year

-Maddy Cusack: Vice-captain juggled two jobs as Sheffield United Women's paid just £6,000 a year, says mum
+Maddy Cusack: Player juggled two jobs as Sheffield United Women's paid just £6,000 a year, says mum

 Sheffield United declined to comment when asked how much their Women's squad players are paid.